vokimon/back2back_audio/README.md

 ```bash
 back2back b2bcases.yaml --acceptall
 ```

-The first time you run a test case, it will generate a result file.
-To turn it into an acceptation you must to accept it after ensuring the result is correct.

 If some output depends on the computer architecture or in the platform (windows, mac...) use the `--arch` and `--platform` options when accepting.